ayman-gassi/Parfums-Website-/README.md

 # Parfums-Website-
-Manage Your Products
+Manage Your Products <br>
-Delete , Add and edit your store products
+Delete , Add and edit your store products<br>
+Change the username and the password from the log.php